SylvainTran/cart315_w2021_prototype2/README.md

-# Prototype 2: Momma Cub!
+# Prototype 2: Android Farmer Drama!

-This is a management and training simulator with a virtual economy, that also tries to make playfulness out of programming concepts to get things done.
+This is a management and training simulator with a virtual economy, exploring NPC management, deity sim, and AI auto-scripting/directing.

+The game is being worked on after this course ended (Summer 2021).

+The next features are listed on the devblog on itch.io : https://realsylvaintran.itch.io/android-farm-drama/devlog/243375/launching-android-farmer-drama

 # Main points to redress from the previous playtest.